 Shaw TV Segment On Our Internet and Social Medial Safety Program

 #1) Darren has dedicated his life to public safety, and is both a provincial and nationally decorated law enforcement professional.
 Presently a serving Staff Sergeant with over 28yrs of policing experience, Darren has a strong interest/background in on-line and social media investigations.
-Darren is an internationally court recognized personal safety expert, published award winning author and a highly sought after public speaker who specializes in the area of Personal Safety both on-line and off-line.
-Darren is deeply immersed in social media, both on and off the job, and has been teaching digital safety for the past 12 years and has written hundreds of articles on Internet and Social Media safety and security.
+Darren is an internationally court recognized personal safety expert, published award winning author and a highly sought after public/keynote speaker who specializes in the area of Personal Safety both on-line and off-line.
+Darren is deeply immersed in social media, both on and off the job, has been teaching digital safety for the past 12 years and has written hundreds of articles and a book on Internet and Social Media safety and security.
 No other company or program can bring the passion, on-line credentials, "real world" experience and the years of "learned" perspective that we can to this topic, given our unique educational and professional background.
 Find our Bio here.

-#2) Our work in the area of Internet/Social Media Safety was recognized with the prestigious 2013 Social Media Derek K Miller Award (most inspiring social media user), for our unique work in the area of Internet/Social Media Safety both here in Canada and the United States.
-We are the only Company in Canada, to be recognized by a very respected pannel of independant North American Social Media Experts for our work in this area.
+#3) Our work in the area of Internet/Social Media Safety was recognized with the prestigious 2013 Social Media Derek K Miller Award (most inspiring social media user), for our unique work in the area of Internet/Social Media Safety both here in Canada and the United States.
+We are the only Company in Canada, to be recently recognized by a very respected pannel of independant North American Social Media Experts for our work in this area.
 In 2014, The Governor General of Canada appointed Darren a Member of the Order of Merit of the Police Forces.
 Awarded to Darren for his exceptional merit and contributions in his policing career, community service, and his unique off-duty work with youth in both online and offline safety.